misterpalmer/CogniVault/documentation/assignments/assignment2.md

 {
 }
 ```

 [-] I do not see permissions in Users or Files/Directories to connect them together.

 Permissions are set on the resource (group and user level).
 The permissions are set on the resource by the resource manager.
+In addition, each resource has a special user--owner of the resource.
+This user has rights to all permissions and operations.
+The owner of a resource can be changed by calling the `SetOwner` method on the resource.

 ```csharp
 public interface IPermission